At Pickering, we understand that the automotive

 used in safety-critical applications that demand the highest reliability in environments where undesirable behavior cannot

-be tolerated - the failure of an ECU to act in an appropriate manner under emergency conditions could pose a threat to life and/or
+be tolerated - the failure of an ECU to act appropriately under emergency conditions could pose a threat to life and/or

 property.
-Ensuring these demands are unconditionally met requires significant investment in test procedures
+Ensuring these demands are unconditionally met requires significant investment in test procedures and documentation.